MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-fetchxml-filter-records.md

 ---
 title: "Use FetchXML query to filter records | MicrosoftDocs"
-description: "This article discusses how to download the FetchXML query and edit it in the configuration management tool." ms.date: 12/16/2022 ms.topic: article
+description: "This article discusses how to download the FetchXML query and edit it in the configuration management tool."
 author: neeranelli
 ms.author: nenellim
-manager: shujoshi
 ms.reviewer: nenellim
+ms.topic: how-to
+ms.date: 12/15/2022
+ms.custom: bap-template
 ---

 # Use FetchXML query to filter records

 This article discusses how to download the FetchXL query and edit it in the configuration management tool.

-## Generate FetchXML query using Advanced Find
+## Generate FetchXML query

-1. Use Advanced find to create a personal view.
-More information: [Create and manage personal views on grid page](/power-apps/user/grid-filters-advanced) or [Create, edit, or save a view using legacy advanced find](/power-apps/user/advanced-find#create-edit-or-save-a-view-using-legacy-advanced-find)
+1. Use the **ADVANCED FIND** menu to create a personal view.
+More information: [Create, edit, or save a view using legacy advanced find](/power-apps/user/advanced-find#create-edit-or-save-a-view-using-legacy-advanced-find)

 1. [Select one or multiple records of the entity to export](/power-apps/user/advanced-find#share-a-personal-view).